CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 {: .note }
 > **Timing Example:** You play Weariness of the Heart on Bilbo to force him to make a corruption check.
 Your opponent taps Frodo (2nd action in this chain of effects) to give Bilbo +1 to this check.
 You play Call of Home on Bilbo (3rd action), which forces Bilbo to make a successful roll or return to his owner’s hand.
 Finally, your opponent plays Tookish Blood on Bilbo.
 This cancels any effect for the rest of the turn which would discard Bilbo or send him to his owner’s hand.
 Now you resolve actions from last to first:
- - Tookish Blood takes effect.
+> - Tookish Blood takes effect.
- - Call of Home takes effect, but Tookish Blood negates any effect it would have.
+> - Call of Home takes effect, but Tookish Blood negates any effect it would have.
- - Frodo gives +1 to Bilbo’s corruption check (an action can target a dicerolling action that was declared earlier in the same chain of effects, even though the dice-rolling action has not taken effect).
+> - Frodo gives +1 to Bilbo’s corruption check (an action can target a dicerolling action that was declared earlier in the same chain of effects, even though the dice-rolling action has not taken effect).
- - Bilbo makes his corruption check—he rolls the dice adding +1 to his roll because of Frodo’s help (other modifications not discussed here).
+> - Bilbo makes his corruption check—he rolls the dice adding +1 to his roll because of Frodo’s help (other modifications not discussed here).
 Tookish Blood cancels any result of this corruption check that would discard Bilbo.
+>

-If your opponent had played Tookish Blood on Bilbo after his dice roll, i.e. after this chain of effects was resolved, it would not have affected your Call of Home nor Bilbo’s corruption check.
+> If your opponent had played Tookish Blood on Bilbo after his dice roll, i.e. after this chain of effects was resolved, it would not have affected your Call of Home nor Bilbo’s corruption check.
 Tookish Blood only cancels those actions that occur during the rest of the turn, and not prior actions.
+>

-Consider if Tookish Blood had not been played and if you played Call of Home on Frodo.
+> Consider if Tookish Blood had not been played and if you played Call of Home on Frodo.
 First Frodo rolls for Call of Home when resolving the chain.
 If he fails this check, Frodo goes back to your opponent’s hand.
 The 2nd action in the chain would then be negated because the conditions required to perform it, namely Frodo being in Bilbo’s company, were negated by your Call of Home.

 # • PART III •<br/>OPTIONAL RULES

 Each of these optional rules may be used if all players agree before the game begins.

-**Special Movement to Gorgoroth Rules** — A company may only move to or from a site in Gorgoroth (e.g., Barad-dûr, Mount Doom) by using one of the following:
+**Special Movement to Gorgoroth Rules** — A company may only move to or from a site in Gorgoroth (e.g., Barad-dur, Mount Doom) by using one of the following:
  - Specific region movement from a site in Imlad Morgul (Cirith Ungol, Minas Morgul, or Shelob’s Lair).
- - Specific region movement that passes through Nurn or Udûn.
+ - Specific region movement that passes through Nurn or Udun.

 **Burglaring** — A Hobbit may attempt to “burglar” at an untapped site.
 If you decide to make a burglary attempt, make a roll.
 If the result is greater than 5, the Hobbit taps the site without facing the automatic-attack and may tap to play an item that is playable at that site.
 Otherwise, the Hobbit faces the automatic-attack alone.